For the Love of Mother

 want to, but you've probably been here several times before,

 and this time will be no different.
-She may monitor her behaviors
+She may monitor or control her

-for a week or so, but the same frustrating/perplexing patterns won't
+bad behaviors for a week or so, but the same frustrating/perplexing

-have evaporated, and you're right back in the soup.
-Once again all
+patterns won't have evaporated, and you're right back in the soup.

-your hopes are dashed--and you're either depressed, or your (inner)
+Once again all your hopes are dashed--and you're either depressed

-child's optimism makes you wanna give it one last
+child's optimism and wishful thinking make you wanna give it

 attempt at reconciliation resuscitates your exquisite dream that

-it may be different this time.
+it might be different this time.
 You're ready/willing to make special

 concessions and adjustments, which side-step all the usual triggers